 You can perform the following by clicking the Options button in the upper right corner of the dialog box.

-The options below are only available when the travel modes is accessed through the network dataset.
+The options below are only available when the travel modes are accessed through the network dataset.

 - Copy (Ctrl+Shift+N)—Create a copy of an existing travel mode.

 - Delete (Ctrl+Shift+D)—Delete an existing travel mode.

 - Make Default (Ctrl+H)—Set an existing or newly created travel mode as default.

 Type—Indicates the category of travel or vehicle represented by the travel mode.